Meet the Team

 Serena is originally from North Carolina, USA where she completed her B.S. and M.S. research in marine ecology.
 She recently completed her Ph.D. studying coral environmental epigenetics and stress memory in the Caribbean and Florida Keys.
 She is excited to return to the Pacific for her postdoctoral research focused on coral resilience interventions and tools for restoration.

-Secretary: Serena Hackerott
+Vice Chair: Serena Hackerott

 University of Delaware